MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 ### Application proxy connectors

 [Application proxy connectors](./application-proxy-connectors.md) are lightweight agents deployed on-premises that facilitate the outbound connection to the application proxy service in the cloud.
 The connectors must be installed on a Windows Server that has access to the backend application.
-Users connect to the App Proxy cloud service that routes their traffic to the apps via the connectors as illustrated below.
+Users connect to the application proxy cloud service that routes their traffic to the apps via the connectors as illustrated below.

 ![Microsoft Entra application proxy network connections](media/what-is-application-proxy/azure-ad-application-proxy-network-connections.png)

-Setup and registration between a connector and the App Proxy service is accomplished as follows:
+Setup and registration between a connector and the application proxy service is accomplished as follows:

-1. The IT administrator opens ports 80 and 443 to outbound traffic and allows access to several URLs that are needed by the connector, the App Proxy service, and Microsoft Entra ID.
+1. The IT administrator opens ports 80 and 443 to outbound traffic and allows access to several URLs that are needed by the connector, the application proxy service, and Microsoft Entra ID.
 2. The admin signs into the Microsoft Entra admin center and runs an executable to install the connector on an on-premises Windows server.
-3. The connector starts to "listen" to the App Proxy service.
+3. The connector starts to "listen" to the application proxy service.
 4. The admin adds the on-premises application to Microsoft Entra ID and configures settings such as the URLs users need to connect to their apps.

 For more information, see [Plan a Microsoft Entra application proxy deployment](./conceptual-deployment-plan.md).